Skip to content

 Introduction

-Sandstone Technology Pty Ltd (“Sandstone”) is committed to treating all workers with respect and dignity, ensuring safe working conditions, and conducting environmentally responsible ethical operations.
+Sandstone Technology Pty Ltd (“Sandstone”) is committed to treating all workers with respect and dignity, ensuring safe working conditions, and conducting ethical operations.
 As a part of our overall commitment to supporting human rights around the world, we stand against all forms of modern slavery, and we work to ensure it will not find a foothold in our supply chains and business operations.
-Although Sandstone does not legally fall within the reporting threshold required to comply with the Australia Modern Slavery Act 2018 and United Kingdom Modern Slavery Act 2015, this Statement follows the prescribed framework under these legislation.
+Although Sandstone does not legally fall within the reporting threshold required to comply with the Australia Modern Slavery Act 2018 and United Kingdom Modern Slavery Act 2015, this Statement follows the framework prescribed by these laws.

-Throughout this Statement, we refer to “modern slavery” as a term to describe situation where coercion, threats or deception are used to deprive individuals of their freedom to work, which includes slavery, servitude, forced or compulsory labor, and human trafficking.
+Throughout this Statement, we refer to “modern slavery” as a term to describe situations where coercion, threats or deception are used to deprive individuals of their freedom to work, examples of which include slavery, servitude, forced or compulsory labour, and human trafficking.

-Sandstone is a financial technology provider of products and software for banks, financial institutions, credit unions within regions of Australia, New Zealand and the United Kingdom.
-We work with more than 150 suppliers worldwide that support our business and operations.
+Sandstone is a financial technology provider of products and software for over 20 banks, financial institutions and credit unions within regions of Australia, New Zealand and the United Kingdom.
+Sandstone operates out of three main locations with offices in Sydney, Australia, Leeds, United Kingdom and Manilla, Philippines, across all of which we employ over 300 people.
+Presently, we work with over 50 key vendors as well as up to 150 ongoing and ad-hoc suppliers worldwide that support our business and operations.
 These include software, hardware, custom support as well as our extended workforce.
 We seek to engage suppliers and contractors who have similar ethical approach in doing business and have taken steps to implement controls and system in managing the risk of modern slavery within its supply chain.
 We work closely in partnership with our suppliers with the mutual benefit of mitigating risk of modern slavery occurring in the supply chains.

 1.1 Policies Addressing Ethical Conduct and Prevention of Modern Slavery

-The behaviour and conduct of Sandstone’s staffs and suppliers in performing their duties and functions must be informed by the Sandstone’s commitment to address modern slavery.
+The behaviour and conduct of Sandstone’s staff and suppliers in performing their duties and functions is informed by Sandstone’s commitment to address modern slavery.

-Our Code of Conduct and Equal Employment Opportunity Policy outlines our commitment for a fair, safe and ethical work environment free from discrimination, harassment, bullying, workplace violence, vilification, child and forced labour within our business and our supply chain.
-All reports of breaches or concerns relating to the Code of Conduct will be treated seriously and anonymously, including but not limited to disciplinary actions under our Discipline and Termination Policy.
+Our Code of Conduct, Equal Employment Opportunity Policy and Corporate Social Responsibility Policy outline our commitment to a fair, safe and ethical work environment free from discrimination, harassment, bullying, workplace violence, vilification, child and forced labour within our business and our supply chain.
+All reports of breaches or concerns relating to the Code of Conduct will be treated seriously and anonymously, the consequences of such include, but are not limited to, disciplinary actions under our Discipline and Termination Policy.

-Sandstone has also adopted various policies relating to recruitment and employee management to ensures that:
+Sandstone has also adopted jurisdiction-dependant policies for recruitment and employee management to ensure that:

-1. all our legal obligations are covered within the recruitment and on-boarding process;
+1. all our legal obligations are considered and complied with during the recruitment and on-boarding process;

 2. individuals are free to apply for work, free to turn down an offer of work and free to leave work at any time;